🐸

 |

-Requires Claude Code, GitHub CLI, and a Slack app
+Requires Claude Code, GitHub CLI or GitLab CLI, and a Slack app

 From Slack message to merged PR